Preschool Activities with Easy Setups

 Roll marbles around a plastic tray for a fine motor kids activity

-Place a marble inside each divided section.
 Hold the tray in two hands and roll the marbles around inside the circles.
-The raised edges keep the marbles inside the circles.

 Magnetic letters literacy activities with cookie sheet or magnetic board

-Set out magnetic letters with a compatible surface such as a cookie sheet.
-You can even use the refrigerator door as your magnetic 'board'.
+Use magnetic letters with a compatible surface such as a cookie sheet.

-Kids don't have to make actual words.
 Engaging with the letters - making patterns and 'words' - will lead into identifying and naming the letters.
-You can help kids begin with spelling names or other words as they are ready and show interest.

 Bean bag toss game with a recycled coffee can

 A recycled coffee can and a soft toy or bean bag can used for a game of toss.
-Use one or more cans depending on availability.
-If coffee cans are not an option, substitute a laundry basket, waste basket, or cardboard box.

 Related: Ring toss game